The topic of granite sealers and sealing granite countertops is full of controversy

 QUESTION: I have a black granite countertop that was sealed over a year ago and I tried to seal it again today.
 The sealer I used today caused …

 Using AGER To Darken Granite Countertop Edges

 QUESTION: We recently had granite countertops installed in our kitchen...Santa Cecilia...The stone has a beautiful golden hue...
 We were disappointed …

 Sealing Marble Shower Tile & Grout

 QUESTION: I just installed new marble tile in my bathroom on the shower walls and floor.
-What is the best sealer for grout and tile in a marble …
+Should I seal the marble tile and grout?
+What is the …

 Granite Countertop Color After Sealing